-Because John owned and lived in the property for at least two of the last five years, he is eligible to exclude the entire gain associated with the sale of his principle residence.
+Because John owned and lived in the property for at least two of the last five years, he is eligible to exclude the entire gain associated with the sale of his principal residence.

-The other transaction that results from the sale of his principle residence is the gain or loss resulting from the currency exchange.
+The other transaction that results from the sale of his principal residence is the gain or loss resulting from the currency exchange.
 This is calculated as follows:

 It will take more USD to pay off the foreign mortgage than originally anticipated at the date of purchase.
-The result is a net loss of $52,785 USD.
+The result is a net loss of $52,785.
 Unfortunately, this loss is not deductible on John’s US expat taxes.

-The total impact to John’s US expat taxes resulting from the sale of his Chinese principle residence is zero.
-He is able to exclude all of the gain associated from the sale of the property, and he incurred a loss on the currency exchange associated with the mortgage payoff which cannot be applied to his other foreign income.
+The total impact on John’s US expat taxes resulting from the sale of his Chinese principal residence is zero.
+He can exclude all of the gain associated with the sale of the property, and he incurred a loss on the currency exchange associated with the mortgage payoff which cannot be applied to his other foreign income.

-If you are going to be buying a residence overseas, it is wise that you discuss your options with your host country’s US embassy, consult multiple international real estate brokers and discuss your options with an expat tax expert.
-Doing so will allow you to know exactly what to expect from your purchase of a home overseas and avoid any unpleasant surprises on your US expat taxes.
+If you are going to be buying a residence overseas, you should discuss your options with your host country’s US embassy, consult multiple international real estate brokers, and discuss your options with an expat tax expert.
+When owning property abroad, doing so will allow you to know what to expect from your purchase of a home overseas and avoid any unpleasant surprises on your US tax return.